starryknight/GA-SEI-curriculum/scheduler.md

 sequence is simply a pairing of a given lesson, and a time (see note in `./src/timeSequence.js`)

+## Sequences In Schedule.md

+The sequences displayed in the `schedule.md` file are derived from the time of a sequence.
+Currently the displayed format is as follows:

+    unit.day.block
+Where block is an integeger refering to the different parts of a day.

+__DO NOT USE SEQUENCES IN ISSUES OR PR TITLES__ Sequences names that are displayed on the `schedule.md` file are subject to change (at least between cohorts).

 # Time

 Time (for our purposes) refers to a single point on a positive integer number